astronomer/docs/learn/airflow-dbt.md

 ## Step 1: Configure your Astro project

-To use dbt with Airflow install dbt Core in a virtual environment and the Astro dbt provider in your Astro project.
+To use dbt with Airflow install dbt Core in a virtual environment and Cosmos in your Astro project.

 1. In an empty Astro project open the `Dockerfile` and add the following lines to the end of the file: